rsachetto/MonoAlg3D_C/guide-monoalg3d-fedora.md

 **IMPORTANT!** If you stop here you already have a working MonoAlg3D binary executable in the _/bin_ folder

-#### If you stop here you already have a working MonoAlg3D binary executable in the /bin folder

 ### [OPTIONAL] Install and configure MPI for batch simulations

 #### Download OpenMPI